chris-de-leon/dotfiles/README.md

 ## Installation

-Once you have a terminal and VM installed, you can setup the entire development environment with one script.
-This script is fully idempotent, so you can safely re-run it multiple times (and even with different flags) without any unintended consequences on the end state.
+Once you have a terminal and VM installed, you can setup the entire development environment with one command.
+You can safely re-run the command multiple times (and even with different flags) without any unintended consequences on the end state.
+After running it the first time, make sure that you exit your current shell session and create a new one for the changes to take effect.

 ### Quick Install